n-kmron/mylinux/docker_practice.md

 * `docker run --name MyContainer --rm -it -d myimage-noupoue:1.0 /bin/ash`
 * `docker exec -it MyContainer /bin/ash` to connect to your container

+## 3. A multi-container chat web application

+We will build a multi-container chat web application using websockets.
+This application will include a frontend running on nginx, a nodejs backend and a NoSQL database.

+* `mkdir -p /root/MultiContainerWebapp`
+* `cd /root/MultiContainerWebapp`

+On your laptop, download the provided files and send them using scp to your VM
+* `useradd -m -G users,wheel cameron` to create an user for scp transfer
+* `passwd cameron` (NOUPOUE2024)
+* `ip addr` to see which ip to use with scp
+* `scp /home/cameron/Downloads/index.html cameron@<ip>:/home/cameron`
+* `scp /home/cameron/Downloads/nginx.conf cameron@<ip>:/home/cameron`
+* `scp /home/cameron/Downloads/package.json cameron@<ip>:/home/cameron`
+* `scp /home/cameron/Downloads/server.js cameron@<ip>:/home/cameron`
+* `mv /home/cameron/* .`

+* `mkdir frontendNOUPOUE backendNOUPOUE databaseNOUPOUE` create our file tree with 3 directories
+* `mv index.html nginx.conf frontendNOUPOUE`
+* `mv server.js package.json backendNOUPOUE`

+In the `index.html` file, we need to edit the following line :
+> const ws = new WebSocket(´ws://backend:3000/ws’);

+To replace by :
+> const ws = new WebSocket(´ws://\<our-ip\>:3000/ws’);

+You must write the 3 dockerfiles.
+The base images will be: nginx for the frontend (use your personal version, the one you were assigned during the theoretical course!), Let's write 3 dockerfiles (frontend, backend and database)

+* `cd frontendNOUPOUE && nano Dockerfile`

+> FROM nginx:1.19.5
+>
+> LABEL maintainer="Cameron Noupoue"
+>
+> COPY index.html /usr/share/nginx/html/index.html
+>
+> COPY nginx.conf /etc/nginx/nginx.conf
+>
+> RUN apt-get update && apt-get install -y iproute2 iputils-ping
+>
+> EXPOSE 80

+* `cd backendNOUPOUE && nano Dockerfile`

+> FROM node:14
+>
+> LABEL maintainer="Cameron Noupoue"
+>
+> WORKDIR /app
+>
+> COPY package.json /app/
+>
+> RUN npm install
+>
+> COPY server.js /app/
+>
+> RUN apt-get update && apt-get install -y iproute2 iputils-ping
+>
+> EXPOSE 3000
+>
+> CMD ["node", "server.js"]

+* `cd databaseNOUPOUE && nano Dockerfile`

+> FROM mongo
+>
+> LABEL maintainer="Cameron Noupoue"
+>
+> RUN apt-get update && apt-get install -y iproute2 iputils-ping
+>
+> EXPOSE 27017

+Create a user in the MongoDB database.

+* `docker network create —driver bridge noupoue-network` to create a docker bridge network to be able to communicate between your containers using their names

+Let's start this application using docker run commands

+* `docker build -t databasenoupoue:1.0 ./databaseNOUPOUE`
+* `docker build -t backendnoupoue:1.0 ./backendNOUPOUE`
+* `docker build -t frontendnoupoue:1.0 ./frontendNOUPOUE`

+* `docker run --name databaseNOUPOUE --network noupoue-network -e MONGO_INITDB_ROOT_USERNAME=cameron -e MONGO_INITDB_ROOT_PASSWORD=password -e MONGO_INITDB_DATABASE=chatdb -d databasecameron:1.0`
+* `docker run --name backendNOUPOUE --network noupoue-network -e DB_USER=cameron -e DB_PASS=password -e DB_HOST=databaseNOUPOUE -p 3000:3000 -d backendnoupoue:1.0`
+* `docker run --name frontendNOUPOUE --network noupoue-network -p 8080:80 -d frontendnoupoue:1.0`

+* `docker ps` to see if everything is good
+* `ip addr`

+You now should be able to go on `http://\<our-ip\>:8080` and use our application

+NB: storage is managed by docker in subdirectories of /var/lib/docker/volumes Add a container handling authentication for this application using the oauth2-proxy image.